It-is-Dan/RapidBalance/README.md

 <h2>Flask Servers</h2>

-By default, the configuration file is set to use the three following local flask servers.
+By default, the configuration file is set to use these three following local flask servers.

 ```
 Node 1: "http://127.0.0.1:5050"